Learning One Representation to Optimize All Rewards

-The method has three phases: an \emph{unsupervised learning phase} where we learn a pair of representations $F$ and $B$ in a reward-free way, by observing state transitions in the environment; a \emph{reward estimation phase} where we estimate a policy parameter $z_R$ from reward observations, or directly set $z_R$ if the reward is known (as in goal-oriented RL); and an \emph{exploitation phase}, where we directly set a policy based on $F$, $B$, and $z_R$.
-The last two phases may be merged in some cases.
+Our algorithm starts with an \emph{unsupervised learning phase}, where we learn the representations $F$ and $B$ in a reward-free way, by observing state transitions in the environment, generated from any exploration scheme.
+Then, in a \emph{reward estimation phase}, we estimate a policy parameter $z_R=\E [r(s,a)B(s,a)]$ from some reward observations, or directly set $z_R$ if the reward is known (e.g., set $z_R=B(s,a)$ to reach a known target $(s,a)$).
+In the \emph{exploitation phase}, we directly use the policy $\pi_{z_R}(s)=\argmax_a \transp{F(s,a,z_R)}z_R$.

-\paragraph{The unsupervised learning phase.} We set a representation space $Z=\R^d$, used to represent both states and reward functions.
-We learn a pair of ``forward'' and ``backward'' representations